m-rbt01/calculator/solution-plan.md

 ENDFUNCTION

 FUNCTION set operands TAKES digit click event
-    IF result IS NOT empty THEN
-        CALL clear function
+    IF result IS NOT empty OR IS error message THEN CALL clear function
     ENDIF
     SET text content to digit node text content